2 min read

 Endings: Letting go of the good

-Last week, I wrote about beginnings, so it seems fitting this week to talk about endings.
-Because, unless you're an immortal with unlimited time, energy, money, and giving-a-shit... you don't get one without the other.
+Last week, I wrote about beginnings, so it seems fitting to talk about endings this week.
+Unless you're an immortal with unlimited time, energy, money, and giving-a-shit, you don't get one without the other.

 Good things should end